zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

-While materializers should in most cases be used to control how artifacts are returned and consumed from pipeline steps, you might sometimes need to have a completely non-materialized artifact in a step, e.g., if you need to know the exact path to your where your artifact is stored.
+While materializers should in most cases be used to control how artifacts are returned and consumed from pipeline steps, you might sometimes need to have a completely non-materialized artifact in a step, e.g., if you need to know the exact path to where your artifact is stored.

 A non-materialized artifact is a `BaseArtifact` (or any of its subclasses) and has a property `uri` that points to the unique path in the artifact store where